flipcoder/textbeat/README.md

 If you're on Linux, you can use soundfonts through qsynth or use a software instrument like helm or dexed.
 VSTs should work here as well.

 If you feed the MIDI into a DAW you'll be able to record the output through the DAW itself.
+I'm currently looking into recording via a headless host.

 # Command line parameters (use -):